latif-muhammad/drone-selling-site/README.md

 2. **Search Functionality:** Use the search bar to quickly find specific drone models or features.

-3. **Shopping Cart:** Add drones to your shopping cart, review your selected items, and modify quantities or remove products.

-4. **User Authentication:** Register an account and log in to the website.
-Your account allows you to track your order history and save your shipping information.

-5. **Responsive Design:** The website is designed to work on various screen sizes, including mobile devices and tablets.
+3. **Responsive Design:** The website is designed to work on various screen sizes, including mobile devices and tablets.

 ## Getting Started